Deformation of rational singularities and Hodge structure

-It may be possible to prove this by a microlocal version of an argument in \cite{Ka1} using an algebraic partial microlocalization as in \cite{mic}. \ms (vi) In the {\it isolated\1} hypersurface singularity case, the minimal exponent $\alt_Y$ coincides with the {\it minimal spectral number,} which is defined by using the mixed Hodge structure on the vanishing cohomology, see \cite{St2}.
-This is a consequence of \cite{Ma2} and \cite{SS,Va}.
-In the {\it non-degenerate Newton boundary\1} case, the spectral numbers can be determined from the Newton polyhedron, and the minimal exponent coincides with the inverse of the minimal $c\in\Q$ such that $(c,\dots,c)$ is contained in the Newton polyhedron, see for instance \cite{exp}. \ms (vii) In the {\it non-isolated\1} hypersurface singularity case, however, $\alt_{Y,y}$ cannot be determined by the Steenbrink spectrum {\it at\1} $y$, see \cite{rat} for the Steenbrink spectrum.
+It may be possible to prove this by a microlocal version of an argument in \cite{Ka1} using an algebraic partial microlocalization as in \cite{mic}. \ms (iv) In the {\it isolated\1} hypersurface singularity case, the minimal exponent $\alt_Y$ coincides with the {\it minimal spectral number,} which is defined by using the mixed Hodge structure on the vanishing cohomology, see \cite{St2}.
+This follows by comparing \cite{Ma2} and \cite{SS,Va}.
+In the {\it non-degenerate Newton boundary\1} case, the spectral numbers can be determined from the Newton polyhedron, and the minimal exponent coincides with the inverse of the minimal $c\in\Q$ such that $(c,\dots,c)$ is contained in the Newton polyhedron, see for instance \cite{exp}.
+In the case of a weighted homogeneous polynomial with weights $(w_0,\dots,w_n)$, the minimal spectral number coincides with the sum of weights $\msum_{i=0}^n\,w_i$, see for instance \cite[1.5]{JKSY}. \ms (v) In the {\it non-isolated\1} hypersurface singularity case, however, $\alt_{Y,y}$ cannot be determined by the Steenbrink spectrum {\it at\1} $y$, see \cite{rat} for the Steenbrink spectrum.
 For instance, in the case of a {\it decomposable} reduced central hyperplane arrangement $Y\subset\C^4$ defined by $(x^a+y^a)(z^b+w^b)=0$ {\it with\1} $(a,b)=1$, the non-unipotent monodromy part of the vanishing cohomology at 0 vanishes.
-In order to determined the local minimal exponent $\alt_{Y,y}$, we have to calculate the Steenbrink spectrum at every $y'\ne y$ sufficiently near $y$. \bs\bs \vbox{\centerline{\bf 2.
-Proof of the main theorems} \bsn In this section we prove the main theorems and Theorem~(2.5) below.} \msn {\bf 2.1.~The first non-zero Hodge filtration of Hodge modules.} For a Hodge module $\M$ with $(M,F)$ the underlying filtered right $\D$-module (associated with a local embedding into a smooth space), set
+In order to determined the local minimal exponent $\alt_{Y,y}$, we may have to calculate the Steenbrink spectrum at every $y'\ne y$ sufficiently near $y$. \bs\bs \vbox{\centerline{\bf 2.
+Proof of the main theorems} \bsn In this section we prove the main theorems and Theorem~(2.6) below.} \msn {\bf 2.1.~The first non-zero member of the Hodge filtration.} Let $\M$ be a Hodge module on a complex analytic space $X$.
+Let $(M_{U\into V},F)$ be the underlying filtered right $\D_V$-module associated to a local embedding $U\into V$ with $U\subset X$ open and $V$ smooth, see \cite[Remark 2.1.20]{mhp}.
+Note that $(M_{U\into V},F)$ is {\it canonical\1} as a consequence of \cite[3.2.6]{mhp}.
+(The latter implies the independence of the choice of a morphism to $V$ from a minimal local embedding of U into a smooth space).
+We define the {\it first non-zero member of the Hodge filtration\1} $F_{p(\M)}(\M)$ by